 Defining a new frequency band for n77, including both the 3450-3550 MHz and 3700-3890 MHz frequency ranges.

 RAN2 has endorsed LTE and NR CRs for the solution A (see attachments) but defining new NS value requires RAN4 specification modifications.
-Solution B has no RAN2 signalling impact, but needs modification by RAN4.
 RAN2 would also note that it is assumed that the extended band m77 is defined in TS38.101-1 and the RAN2 CRs refer to that, so the definition should not change in the future.
 RAN2 would also note that the CRs refer to RAN4 specification TS38.101-1 for ther definition of the extended band n77, so would like to request that RAN4 ensures the definition is clear and doesn't change afterwards.

+Solution B has no RAN2on RAN2 specifications, but needs modification by RAN4.

 RAN2 respectfully asks RAN4 and RAN to take the RAN2 feedback into account.